Last Updated on

 Equipped with a potent 25X optical zoom, the Canon PowerShot SX620 is a solid performer packed into a small frame.
 It’s compact enough to fit in your pocket but powerful enough to take clear pictures of far off subjects.
 The image stabilization makes sure that even when you’re zoomed in all the way your photos come out crisp.

 We’ve gotten used to capturing high quality 4K video to pull in-motion images of birds mid-flight, but the PowerShot SX620 doesn’t have 4K video capabilities.
 It also has pretty dismal low-light performance, but we usually don’t expect a compact point and shoot to perform well in such conditions.
 We were hoping for much better battery life though.
 At just 295 shots per charge, this camera is on the low side of the spectrum and we’d worry about taking it out all day without a spare.
-Though it’s pretty inexpensive, we think you’d be much better off with the higher image quality from the Panasonic LUMIX FZ80 that was our pick for the best value.
+Though it’s pretty inexpensive, we think you’d be much better off with the higher image quality from the Panasonic LUMIX FZ80 that was our value pick for the best point and shoot camera for birding.

 Priced accordingly, the Sony DSCW830 just barely made the list thanks to its lower quality images that didn’t impress us.
 That said, it’s one of the most affordable ways to get into bird photography.
 The optical steady shot image stabilization helps you get clear pictures, even if the resolution isn’t the best.
 The 4X zoom is definitely lacking and won’t get you any close-up images of far off birds.